basxto/64boy_opscro/README.md

 WHAT RUNS WHERE
 ===============

-main.fixedheader.gb is 32KiB (64B ROM + valid headers + lots of 0xFF) with enough flags set to run on hopefully all dmg, sgb and cgb emulators as well as the real hardware with flashcards.
+64boy_opscro.fixedheader.gb is 32KiB (64B ROM + valid headers + lots of 0xFF) with enough flags set to run on hopefully all dmg, sgb and cgb emulators as well as the real hardware with flashcards.
 It was tested on [SameBoy][], [Emulicious][], [BGB][] and on CGB with [EVERDRIVE GB X3][edgbx3].

-main.min.gb is only 64B, this will run on Emulicious and on SameBoy if it's set to DMG mode.
+64boy_opscro.min.gb is only 64B, this will run on Emulicious and on SameBoy if it's set to DMG mode.
 This can't run on hardware because the headers are missing.

 WHY 32KiB